Library Services, 2017-2020

-The Library space closed to all visitors in May to allow essential work on the collections to be completed and for their removal to offsite locations, and will remain closed throughout the three-year redevelopment project.
+The Library space closed to all visitors in May 2017 and will remain closed throughout the three-year redevelopment project.
 Please be aware that there is no dedicated Library study/research space in the Lincoln’s Inn Fields building during this period.

 We look forward to re-opening the Library in 2020 in refurbished and restored spaces where our collections can be discovered, viewed and studied.
 You can follow this process through our Library Blog.